 According to the EAT-Lancet Commission (2019), when it comes to protecting the environment, food remains one of the biggest levers and means of action to reduce your carbon footprint .
 There is nowadays a recognition that the current global food system is indeed unsustainable, responsible for 30% of global greenhouse gas (GHG) emissions, 70% of water use and a huge loss of biodiversity .
 And 49% of the habitable land is used by agriculture .

-By switching to more sustainable foods, we hold a possible solution to improve not only our own health but also that of the planet.
+By switching to a more sustainable diet, we hold a possible solution to improve not only our own health but also that of the planet.
+It is not the food itself that is sustainable but the diet as a whole that can be sustainable and healthy.

 - with safe nutritionally-dense foods, included in a balanced healthy diet